nhm38/ECE4960/lab12-page.md

 I started my robot facing the wall with, but that meant this time, the angular orientation was 0 degrees.
 Again, my x and y belief matched the actual position and there was a small but reasonable error in the angular orientation belief.
 This was a similar difficulty to (0 ft, 3 ft) for the same reasons.
 This corner is not super unique.

 ![Plot 5](img/lab12/plot_5_3.png)

+Overall, my localization worked well, and I was able to get good results with the real robot.
+It was cool to see what we did in simulation work well with the physical system.